AnthonyCalderaio/business-2/README.md

 ## Backend
 1) When you updated the branch, deploy with with: `git push heroku <branch-name>:main`
 2) Listen to instance with saved command: `Backend: Monitor: Heroku instance`
-3) Set .env keys with: saved command: `Backend: Set: .env key`
+3) OPTIONAL: Only need to do this when you set up the app.
+Set .env keys with: saved command: `Backend: Set: .env key`.

 ## Frontend
 1) Push changes to the branch set to listen to in netlify and it will automatically deploy when pushing to that branch.